 Car Splitter | What is It and How Does it Work?

-There are many after-market accessories that can improve the overall performance of your car.
-Some of those accessories come in the form of parts or components that can be attached to engine or exhaust systems, while others are parts you actually build into the frame of the car itself, such as a car splitter.
-Engine modifications like turbo chargers are relatively straightforward to understand, but what about car splitters?
+There are many aftermarket accessories that can improve the performance of your car.
+Some accessories are parts or components you attach to the engine or exhaust system.
+Others, such as car splitters, are parts you build into the frame of the vehicle.
+Engine modifications, such as turbo chargers, are straightforward, but what about car splitters?
 What exactly are they and how do they work?

 How Do Car Splitters Work?

-So how does a car splitter – which is just a rigid extension of the lower bumper – contribute to the car’s performance?
+So how does a car splitter – simply a rigid extension of the lower bumper – contribute to the car’s performance?
 Well, when a car reaches high speeds, air pressure builds up at the front of the car.
-A lot of this high pressure, low-speed air ends up underneath the car, and with only low pressure air above the car exerting itself on top, the car experiences lift, with the front of the car lightening up.
+A lot of this high pressure, low-speed air ends up underneath the car.
+With only low pressure air above the car exerting itself on top, the car experiences lift, with the front of the car lightening up.
 This results in reduced traction on the road.

-A car splitter acts like a wedge that forces the high pressure air upwards where it builds up around the bumper and migrates up and over the car.
+A car splitter forces the high pressure air upwards, where it builds up around the bumper and migrates up and over the car.
 The high speed, low pressure air passes underneath the car.
-Combined with the high pressure air that is passing over the car, lift is reduced, resulting in a net positive downforce.
+Combined, this reduces vehicle lift and results in a net positive downforce.
 This gives the car more traction as it hugs the ground.
-Many drivers combine a splitter with a front air dam or openings on the front bumper that direct the extra air into productive avenues, such as into the brake ducts or for radiator cooling.
+Many drivers combine a splitter with a front air dam or front bumper openings that direct the extra air into the brake ducts or radiator for cooling.
 Car body upgrades in general are all for redirecting air to carry out various functions.

 Car Splitter vs Lip Kit

 Car splitters have a lot to offer, but they’re not the only game in town.
-It is actually possible to get the same performance gains with a quality lip kit, which can often be purchased at a fraction of the cost.
-Like a car splitter, a lip kit is placed over the bumper of the vehicle, improving downforce and aerodynamics while providing protection to the bumper.
-When trying to choose between a car splitter and a lip kit, it ultimately boils down to style preference and budget.
+It's possible to get the same performance gains with a quality lip kit, which is usually a fraction of the cost.
+Like a car splitter, a lip kit is installed on the bumper of the vehicle, improving downforce and aerodynamics.
+It also provides bumper protection.
+When trying to choose between a car splitter and a lip kit, it boils down to style preference and budget.

-In general, a lip kit is much easier to install than a car splitter, and so that’s another important consideration to keep in mind.
-Even if you don’t have any experience upgrading cars with aftermarket parts, you should still be able to install a quality lip kit in 15 minutes or less, with no permanent modifications made to your vehicle.
-And although installation is typically non-invasive, a good kit should still last the full life of your vehicle if properly installed and cared for.
+In general, a lip kit is much easier to install than a car splitter, so that’s another consideration to keep in mind.
+Even those with no experience should still be able to install a quality lip kit in 15 minutes or less.
+Most lips kits are non-invasive and technically not permanent, but a good kit should last the full life of your vehicle with proper install and care.

 And then, of course, there are the materials used.
-Car splitters are usually made from fiberglass, carbon fiber, alumilite, and other composites, whereas your basic lip kit is made from high-quality, durable rubber.
-So while a lip kit may not look as flashy on the surface, it actually does a much better job of maintaining its integrity after years of abuse.
-One stray pebble can scratch, dent, ding, or otherwise damage car splitters, while a lip kit successful deflects the rogue debris of the road.
+Car splitters are usually made from fiberglass, carbon fiber, alumilite, and other composites.
+Lip kits, on the other hand, are made from high-quality, durable rubber.
+A lip kit may not look as flashy, but it does a better job of maintaining its integrity after years of abuse.
+A stray pebble can scratch, dent, ding, or otherwise damage traditional car splitters, while a lip kit successful deflects rogue debris.

 A quality car splitter can definitely enhance your ride, and it’s the perfect solution for the right vehicle.
-But if you’re looking to save money and time while achieving the ultimate in style and protection, we invite you to check out the All-Fit Lip Kit.
-Many drivers prefer the All-Fit Lip Kit’s sleek aesthetic, in addition to its wealth of other benefits.
+But if you’re looking to get style and protection while saving money and time, we invite you to check out the All-Fit Lip Kit.
+Many drivers prefer the All-Fit Lip Kit’s sleek aesthetic and its wealth of other benefits.
 The All-Fit Lip Kit is subtle and smooth, while still giving your ride that awesome street style.